grongierisc/iris-r-gateway-template/README.md

 ![architecture](https://raw.githubusercontent.com/grongierisc/iris-r-gateway-template/main/misc/architecture.png)

-There is two container :
+There is two containers :

 - one for IRIS
 - one for R and RServer

-Both container share the same data :
+Both containers share the same data :

 - abalone.csv